 Hakuba Ski Resorts

 Advanced and expert riders will want to head off-piste.
-Most Hakuba ski resorts are somewhat relaxed about off-piste skiing, whilst Goryu still mostly has an old-school approach to tree skiing.
+Most Hakuba ski resorts are somewhat relaxed about off-piste skiing, whilst Goryu has retained a mostly old-school approach to tree skiing.
 Fresh powder in-bounds tends to get gobbled up quickly, but relative to high profile North American or European ski resorts, the crowds are only moderate.

 The sidecountry can be pretty good and if you’re prepared to earn your turns, the Hakuba backcountry skiing and snowboarding can be phenomenal, and powder hounds should consider doing a Hakuba backcountry tour (these need to be booked well in advance).